Winter's Tale (novel): Literary significance and reception

 Winter's Tale was published in 1983.
 It was praised on the front cover of the New York Times Book Review (NYTBR) as "funny, thoughtful, passionate...large-souled."

-Reviewing the novel in Interzone magazine, Mary Gentle described Winter's Tale as "a faerie family saga" and "the first specifically capitalist fantasy".
+People Magazine called it, "Entrancing, eccentric, hilarious, pierced by fantasy the way a storm is pierced by lightning."
+Joyce Carol Oates called it, "A dazzling modern fairy tale by a storyteller of seemingly effortless and artless grace."
+The reviewer for the New York Daily News said, "I have fallen in love with a book....The object of my affection is Mark Helprin's Winter's Tale....This sort of thing happens every now and then, usually about once a decade, and always, it seems, by surprise.
+The shock is all the greater when I find myself staying up, square-eyed from too much reading, until four in the morning, desperate to get to the end, at the same time hoping it never ends."

 David Pringle, in the book Modern Fantasy: The 100 Best Novels, praised Winter's Tale as "a haunting piece of North American magic realism".

-According to Benjamin Nugent in n+1, the book describes how a political conservative feels, saying: "It’s one thing to understand Reaganism by reading an op-ed about the restoration of patriotism.
-It’s another to understand Reaganism as a desire for a miraculous resurrection, mixed with adulation for the heroic dying Indian, and to apprehend some sense of how that desire and that adulation feel."

 In May 2006, the New York Times Book Review published a list of American novels, compiled from the responses to "a short letter [from the review] to a couple of hundred prominent writers, critics, editors and other literary sages, asking them to identify 'the single best work of American fiction published in the last 25 years.'"
 Among the 22 books to have received multiple votes was Helprin's Winter's Tale.